 This relay race is fun and hilarious.
 Players race to put on (over their clothes so they should be oversized) Mario overalls, Mario shirt (red t-shirt), Mario Hat (red cap with an M put on it), Mario Mustache (play stick on mustache), and then they grab the plunger and race to the finish line and back where they take off the Mario clothes and pass them to the next player on their team who puts it all on and runs the race.
 The other team does the same (you might want to have them race in Luigi outfit) - the first team who has all their players complete the race wins!

+This game is ready for Instant Download.
 To play simply place some tape on the backside of the child's mustache printout, blindfold one player at a time, spin them around and face them toward Mario.
 The player that gets their mustache closest to perfect wins!
-Click on the image to check out the rest of her ideas for a Mario and Sonic party!

 Give each player one minute to see how many characters images they can match up with the character name.
 Player who matches the most wins a prize.